 Nyquist Plug-in analysis tools shipped with Audacity

 Attempts to place labels at beats which are much louder than the surrounding audio.
-It's a fairly rough and ready tool, and won't necessarily work well on a typical modern pop music track with compressed dynamic range.
+It's a fairly rough and ready tool, and will not necessarily work well on a typical modern pop music track with compressed dynamic range.

 Divides a track up by placing point labels inside areas of silence.
 Use this if you just want to split the recording into tracks at a specific point without removing the silences between them.